 Chair: Louise Lemyre, School of Psychology

-Within the work undertaken, the Chair's interdisciplinary projects evaluate and highlight the underlying interactions of the major determinants of population health, especially at they relate to sense of mastery, uncertainty and threat.
+Within the work undertaken, the Chair's interdisciplinary projects evaluate and highlight the underlying interactions of the major determinants of population health, especially as they relate to sense of mastery, uncertainty and threat.
 The psychosocial aspects of terrorism, emergency preparedness and psychosocial management of risks are at the core of her applied research program.

 The Research Chair on Taiwan Studies will promote research, dissemination of research, and curriculum development on Taiwan Studies at the University of Ottawa.
-The activities of the Chair will be interdisciplinary, reaching across the disciplines and fields of the Faculty of Social Science.
+The activities of the Chair will be interdisciplinary, reaching across the disciplines and fields of the Faculty of Social Sciences.